Defect Networks for Topological Phases Protected By Modulated Symmetries: Defect Networks for Modulated Symmetries

-The above discussion makes it clear that naively distinct weak SPT data on the $(d-1)$-cells is given by distinct trivializations of $\omega R^\ast \omega$ as an element of $Z^{d+1}(G_{int} \rtimes G_{\Sigma_{d-1}},\U1)$, which form an $\H^d(G_{int} \rtimes G_{\Sigma_{d-1}},\U1)$ torsor in the standard way.
+There is a subtlety in the above - if a reflection is in $G_{\Sigma_{d-1}}$, it does \textit{not} reverse the orientation of the $(d-1)$-cell it leaves fixed (by our Wyckoff assumptions above).
+Therefore, the reflection should act \textit{unitarily} on the $\U1$ coefficients.
+This follows from our arguments above, since after the folding occurs, reflection now acts unitarily on the coefficients.
 Note that although the extended symmetry does not change the anomaly-free condition, it does change (in general) the classification of the weak SPT data.
 In general, the equivalence relations on the naive weak SPT data are nontrivial and depend on the situation.
 We will consider a (1+1)D example in Sec.~\ref{sec:1DReflection}.